wetransform/gradle-conventions/README.md

 - Java using Eclipse formatter
 - Groovy and Groovy Gradle files using Groovy-Eclipse formatter
 - Kotlin using ktlint
+- Scala using scalafmt (only 2 space indentation supported)

 Basic settings can be adapted by providing an `.editorconfig` file in the root of a project.
 This can be used to influence the indentation, line endings, and other formatting options.